-The Executive Director of the school is responsible for notification, compliance and documentation at his/her school.
+School Administration is responsible for notification, compliance and documentation at his/her school.
 Copies of suspension notification may be discarded at the beginning of each academic year for prior year actions, except for any long-term suspensions or expulsions still in effect.